thin-edge/thin-edge.io/docs/src/tutorials/software-management.md

 This document describes how to install and use the **Software management** feature in thin-edge.

-> Note: As of now the software management supported only on the **apt** based systems(Ex: Ubuntu, Debian)
+> Note: As of now the software management supported only on the **debian** based distros(Ex: Ubuntu, Debian), which use the **apt**.

-## Download and Install software management packages on to the device
+## Download and Install software management packages on the device

-As a prequisite, install [tedge and tedge_mapper](../howto-guides/002_installation.md) if already not installed.
+As a prequisite, install [tedge and tedge_mapper](../howto-guides/002_installation.md) if not installed already.

 The thin-edge software management packages are in repository on GitHub: [thin-edge.io](https://github.com/thin-edge/thin-edge.io/releases).

-To download the package from github repository use following command (use desired version):
+To download the package from github repository use the following command (use desired version):

 ```shell
 curl -LJO https://github.com/thin-edge/thin-edge.io/releases/download/<package>_<version>_<arch>.deb